circleci/circleci-docs/jekyll/_cci2/language-python.md

           POSTGRES_PASSWORD: ""
 ```

-In each job, we have the option of specifying a `working_directory`.
+In each job, we specify a `working_directory`.
 In this sample config, we’ll name it after the project in our home directory.

 ```YAML
 ...